State Space Estimation for DPOR-based Model Checkers(Extended Version): The State Estimation Problem

 \begin{theorem} Unless RP = NP, there is no randomized polynomial-time $(2^{n^{1-\epsilon}}, \rho)$-approximate counter for $\epsilon > 0$ independent of the input. \end{theorem}

-Here RP is the class of problems which admit randomized polynomial-time algorithms.
-(For a formal definition, see \cite{aroraBarak}).
+Here RP is the class of problems which admit randomized polynomial-time algorithms; (see \cite{aroraBarak}).
 Hence, this theorem puts hard limits on the Approximate Counting Problem.
 Furthermore, unless P = NP, a similar argument shows that there is no deterministic polynomial-time algorithm that gives a sub-exponential approximation to $C(P)$.
-(We defer the proofs of both of these theorems to ~\cref{theory}).

-In light of these hardness results, we now present some randomized algorithms that run in polynomial time and offer an \emph{unbiased estimate} of $C(P)$, i.e., the expected value returned by these algorithms will be $C(P)$.
+In light of these hardness results, we now present some polynomial-time randomized algorithms that offer an \emph{unbiased estimate} of $C(P)$, i.e., the \emph{expected value} returned by them will be $C(P)$.